 Read our full Piper Computer Kit 2 review

 Wonder Workshop’s Dash is aimed at children aged 6-11.
-It’s a six-inch-tall stack of spheres that scoots around on three wheel under each part of its body – with a head on top that can move independently.
+It’s a six-inch-tall stack of spheres that scoots around on three wheels, one under each part of its body – with a head on top that can move independently.
 It is covered with lights that you can control, and it can see, hear and speak.